-There is substantial literature on the effects of irrigation on local, regional and global climate as this is a major land management.
-There is very high confidence that irrigation increases total evapotranspiration, increases the total amount of water vapour in the atmosphere, and decreases mean surface daytime temperature within the irrigated area and during the time of irrigation(Bonfils and Lobell 2007; Alter et al. 2015; Chen and Jeong 2018; Christy et al. 2006; Im and Eltahir 2014; Im et al. 2014; Mueller et al. 2015).
+There is substantial literature on the effects of irrigation on local, regional and global climate as this is a major land management issue.
+There is very high confidence that irrigation increases total evapotranspiration, increases the total amount of water vapour in the atmosphere and decreases mean surface daytime temperature within the irrigated area and during the time of irrigation (Bonfils and Lobell 2007; Alter et al. 2015; Chen and Jeong 2018; Christy et al. 2006; Im and Eltahir 2014; Im et al. 2014; Mueller et al. 2015).
 Decreases in maximum daytime temperature can locally be as large as -3°C to -8°C (Cook et al. 2015; Han and Yang 2013; Huber et al. 2014; Alter et al. 2015; Im et al. 2014).
-Estimates of the contribution of irrigation to past historical trends in ambient air temperature vary between -0.07°C and -0.014°C/decade in Northern China (Han and Yang 2013; Chen and Jeong 2018) while being quite larger in California (-0.14°C to -0.25°C/decade; (Bonfils and Lobell 2007)).
+Estimates of the contribution of irrigation to past historical trends in ambient air temperature vary between -0.07°C and -0.014°C/decade in northern China (Han and Yang 2013; Chen and Jeong 2018) while being quite larger in California, USA (-0.14°C to -0.25°C/decade) (Bonfils and Lobell 2007).
 Surface cooling results from increased energy being taken up from the land via larger evapotranspiration rates.
 In addition, there is growing evidence from modelling studies that such cooling can locally mitigate the effect of heatwaves (Thiery et al. 2017; Mueller et al. 2015).

-There is no agreement on changes in nighttime temperatures as discussed in (Chen and Jeong 2018) who summarised the findings from observations in many regions of the World (India, China, North America and eastern Africa; Figure 2.18).
-Where nighttime warming is found (Chen and Jeong 2018; Christy et al. 2006), two explanations are put forward: the first is an increase in incoming long-wave radiation in response to increased atmospheric water vapour content (greenhouse effect); the second is an increased storage of heat in the soil during daytime, because of the larger heat capacity of a moister soil, heat that is then released to the atmosphere at night.
+There is no agreement on changes in night-time temperatures, as discussed in Chen and Jeong (2018) who summarised the findings from observations in many regions of the world (India, China, North America and eastern Africa) (Figure 2.18).
+Where night-time warming is found (Chen and Jeong 2018; Christy et al. 2006), two explanations are put forward, (i) an increase in incoming longwave radiation in response to increased atmospheric water vapour content (greenhouse effect), and (ii) an increased storage of heat in the soil during daytime.
+Because of the larger heat capacity of moister soil, heat is then released to the atmosphere at night.

-There is robust evidence from modelling studies that implementing irrigation enhances rainfall although there is very low confidence on where this increase occurs.
-When irrigation occurs in Sahelian Africa, during the monsoon period, rainfall is decreased over the irrigated areas (high agreement) and increases south-west if the crops are located in western Africa (Alter et al. 2015) and east / north-east when crops are located further East in Sudan (Im and Eltahir 2014; Im et al. 2014) The cooler irrigated surfaces in the Sahel, because of their greater evapotranspiration, inhibits convection and creates an anomalous descending motion over crops that suppresses rainfall but influences the circulation of monsoon winds.
+There is robust evidence from modelling studies that implementing irrigation enhances rainfall, although there is very low confidence on where this increase occurs.
+When irrigation occurs in Sahelian Africa during the monsoon period, rainfall is decreased over irrigated areas (high agreement), increased in the southwest if the crops are located in western Africa (Alter et al. 2015) and increased in the east/northeast when crops are located further east in Sudan (Im and Eltahir 2014; Im et al. 2014) The cooler irrigated surfaces in the Sahel, because of their greater evapotranspiration, inhibit convection and create an anomalous descending motion over crops that suppresses rainfall but influences the circulation of monsoon winds.
 Irrigation in India occurs prior to the start of the monsoon season and the resulting land cooling decreases the land-sea temperature contrast.
 This can delay the onset of the Indian monsoon and decrease its intensity (Niyogi et al. 2010; Guimberteau et al. 2012).
-Results from (De Vrese et al. 2016a) modelling study suggest that part of the excess rainfall triggered by Indian irrigation falls westward, in the horn of Africa.
-The theory behind those local and downwind changes in rainfall support the findings from the models but we do not yet have sufficient literature to robustly assess the magnitude and exact location of the expected changes driven by irrigation.
+Results from a modelling study by De Vrese et al. (2016) suggest that part of the excess rainfall triggered by Indian irrigation falls westward, in the horn of Africa.
+The theory behind those local and downwind changes in rainfall support the findings from the models, but we do not yet have sufficient literature to robustly assess the magnitude and exact location of the expected changes driven by irrigation.